 TAM vs. SAM vs. SOM

-Classic market analysis would encourage you to further analyze your market into 3 classes:
+The classic market analysis would encourage you to analyze your market into three classes:

 - TAM Total Available Market